|

 Thalys at Cologne Deutz 1998 (Friedhelm Ernst)

-Only electric high-speed Intercity day trains, more cost-efficient than exclusive 1st class or sleeper services, achieved a substantial traffic growth - in Germany initially combated by the press helping the motorcar industry and by "environmentalists", unwittingly favoring pollution, not nature.
+Only electric high-speed Intercity day trains, more cost-efficient than exclusive 1st class or sleeper services, achieved a substantial traffic growth - in Germany initially combated by some press, thus helping the motorcar industry, and by "environmentalists", unwittingly favoring pollution, not nature.
 First true high-speed trains were the Japanese Shinkansen, started in 1964, followed by the French TGV "trains a grande vitesse", delayed by politics.
+The first TGV was completed in 1972, gas-turbine powered and thus not bothering the oil industry.
+The electric TGV was ready in 1978.
 The first TGV line Paris - Lyon opened in September 1981, the Italian Direttissima in 1988, the German Nord-Sued ICE track not before 1991, with a quarter of a century delay.

 The most spectacular new link became the Channel tunnel.
-The Paris - London Eurostar started in 1994, the British high-speed section however was built only in 2003.
+The Paris - London Eurostar started in 1994.
+The curved glass terminal at London Waterloo is a masterpiece of architect Nicholas Grimshaw, The British high-speed section however was built not before in 2003.
 Insufficient financial results of the Eurotunnel Co. with a debt of 6.2 billion pound (according to Daily Telegraph July 14, 2006) became obvious, but 7 Eurostar trains, ordered for services from Paris to cities north of London, had remained stored until GNER used them at least for domestic services.
-There was even the idea of canceling the London - Brussels Eurostars!
+There was even the idea of cancelling the London - Brussels Eurostar!
 Then came a more logic proposal: Instead of closing down Channel tunnel services, they could be extended to Amsterdam and Germany.
+The necessary change of security regulations came on the agenda.
 And the Eurostar should go also to cities north of London.
-In the UK however a wrong concept of privatization had hampered development of a true high-speed network, at the benefit of short-haul airlines.
-After long negotiations, German DB published in 2009 the intention of running ICE high-speed services to London, by the press expected already for 2012.
+In the UK however an early concept of privatization had hampered development of a true high-speed network, at the benefit of short-haul airlines, though the London Heathrow airport is dangerously overcharged.
+After long negotiations, German DB published in 2009 the intention of running ICE high-speed services to London.

 TGV Milan - Paris, departure Milan 1999 (WS)